-Ethanol is a simple alcohol, also referred to as ethyl alcohol or drinking alcohol.
-It is a common alcohol that can be burned as fuel.
-It's chemical formula is C2H6O and it is a clear, colourless liquid with a characteristic alcoholic odour.
+Ethanol is a clear, colourless liquid with a smell that is referred to as the characteristic alcoholic odour.
 Ethanol is primarily used as a solvent when making varnishes and perfumes and as a preservative for biological specimens.
-As well, ethanol is used as a disinfectant and is consumed as a drink.
-A special type of ethanol, known as bioethanol is used as a gasoline additive or an alternative fuel source.
+Additionally, ethanol is used as a disinfectant and it can also be consumed as a drink.
+Ethanol derived from biomass (bioethanol) is a gasoline additive or an alternative fuel.

 Below is a table of some of the basic properties of ethanol.

 Ethanol is used as a combustible fuel.
 Below is an animation showing the net reaction that occurs during the combustion of ethanol.
 It should be noted that ethanol requires oxygen to undergo combustion.
 While the CO2 will eventually be taken up in plant matter, it isn't immediate, see carbon dioxide atmospheric residence time.

 For Further Reading

 - "Ethanol-3D-vdW" Licensed under Public Domain via Wikimedia Commons - http://commons.wikimedia.org/wiki/File:Ethanol-3D-vdW.png#mediaviewer/File:Ethanol-3D-vdW.png

 - National Center for Biotechnology Information.
 (2015).
 Properties of Ethanol [Online].
 Available: http://pubchem.ncbi.nlm.nih.gov/compound/ethanol#section=Top [February 16,2015].